foggy1/FuSC/pages/articles/2015-05-01-hello-world/index.md

 I really enjoyed doing it.
 Nothing felt better to me than when I would crush a book in a day or two and then proceed to wade through the canals that had formed in the space between my feelings and the most prominent artistic outcroppings of any given work.
 If I write anything, it's because I felt like I could at least convey that to a _single_ person other than myself in a way that felt efficacious and sincere and not forced or pithy.

 But the problem lies there as well.
-Maybe it's not just comics twitter, but at certain points. the cynicism is infectious, and your ability to calibrate your motivations based on your own compass becomes seriously comprimised when you let your empathy feed your self-pity rather than mediating the two.
+Maybe it's not just comics twitter, but at certain points. the cynicism is infectious, and your ability to calibrate your motivations based on your own compass becomes seriously compromised when you let your empathy feed your self-pity rather than mediating the two.
 It's so easy to internalize all the people out here who "don't write about comics anymore."
 They have their reasons, and they are not your reasons:

 They are not _my_ reasons.